isaacs/node-glob/README.md

 thing in a path part.
 That is, `a/**/b` will match `a/x/y/b`, but `a/**b` will not.

-Note that symlinked directories will not ever be crawled as part of a `**` match.
+Note that symlinked directories are not crawled as part of a `**`, though their contents may match against subsequent portions of the pattern.
 This prevents infinite loops and duplicates and the like.

 If an escaped pattern has no matches, and the `nonull` flag is set, then glob returns the pattern as-provided, rather than